tscircuit/rfc/rfcs/2023-07-08-repo-requirements.md

 - [ ] Badge with latest version number
 - [ ] Link to tscircuit.com, twitter, and Slack
+- [ ] Link to Storybook if there's a storybook (can deploy via Vercel)
 - [ ] Explanation and purpose of project
 - [ ] Installation
 - [ ] Usage Example